Ahmad-Qarmash/TCP-Multithreaded-chat/README.md

 *   Client types { history }
 *	Client enters another client ID to view its history.
-*	Client read local log file (cookies) related to the given ID if exists, and print messages history in a clear format.
+*	Client read local log file (such as cookies) related to the given ID if exists, and print messages history in a clear format.
 *	Otherwise prints “No History”.

 ### Close: